JayGajjarAura/JayGajjarAura/README.md

 - 👀 I’m interested in developing solution oriented softwars
 - 🌱 I’m currently learning Node.Js
 - 💞️ I’m looking to collaborate on any open source project that will enhance my coding knowledge
-- 📫 How to reach me E-mainl: jaygajjaraura@gmail.com
+- 📫 How to reach me E-mail: jaygajjaraura@gmail.com

 <!---
 JayGajjarAura/JayGajjarAura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.